kyleu/projectile/doc/src/tutorial/poker/03-configuring-projectile.md

 ![input detail](img/03-03-input-detail.png)

 Click "Connection Settings" and fill in the correct url and credentials.
-If you ran the initial database creation script from [step 2](02-database-setup.md), use "estimate" as the database, username, and password.
+If you ran the initial database creation script from @ref[step 2](02-database-setup.md), use "estimate" as the database, username, and password.
 Return to the input detail screen, and click the "Refresh" button.
 It will hopefully connect to the database and return something looking like this: